Azure/swagger-to-sdk/README.md

 ### version
 The version must be 0.2.0.

+## after_scripts

+List of commands to execute after the generation is done.
+Will be executed in the order of the list.
+Current working directory will be the cloned path.
+See also "envs" node.

 ## autorest_options
 An optional dictionary of options you want to pass to Autorest.
 This will be passed in any call, but can be override by "autorest_options" in each data.